mcmonojit/ecomm/README.md

 This project is an ecommerce website.
-React is used for the frontend and Django for the backend.
-This project is not fully complete yet.
+React is used for the frontend and Django for the backend.<br /> This project is not fully complete yet.

 ## Available Scripts